CultivateHQ/cultivateHQ.com/source/posts/2016-09-19-lean-ux-in-the-enterprise-is-hard.html.md

 ![Innovate](lean_illustrations/innovate.PNG)
 ### The executives initiate a ‘Digital Transformation’ with a ‘Digital First Strategy’ powered by ‘innovation teams.’
 Go forth and innovate…

 Then – nothing happens, people are trying to start, but your business have limited or no in-house capability.
 The executives are informed - and take decisive action.

 ![Consultants](lean_illustrations/consultants.PNG)
 ### Consultants are hired.
 In Droves.

 From different companies with different approaches!
-(And no direction)
+(And with no clear direction.)

 ![Chicken](lean_illustrations/chicken.PNG)
 ### An agile approach is adopted by the dev team.

 Standups are 30 minutes long and some people are not allowed to talk as they are chickens (No one explains what a chicken is (or that it’s an outdated concept) - just that these high-level execs are chickens, and therefore can’t speak.)

 No-one is entirely sure if Digital Transformation trumps existing KPIs / initiatives etc. but carry on doing anyway.

 ![Buzzwords](lean_illustrations/buzzwords.PNG)
 ### Consultants attempt to engage with and educate the executives using lots of domain specific terminology.

-Innovation, resonate, customer development, minimum viable product, sprint, story points, iteration, burn down, burn up, assumptions, hypothesis, experiment, kanban, swim-lanes, six-sigma, lean, cynefin, real options.
+> Innovation, resonate, customer development, minimum viable product, sprint, story points, iteration, burn down, burn up, assumptions, hypothesis, experiment, kanban, swim-lanes, six-sigma, lean, cynefin, real options.

 The execs are excited.
-They talk about experiments, customer centricity, learning, being lean and agile…

-It’s a top down directive.
+They talk about experiments, customer centricity, learning, being lean and agile… It’s a top down directive.
 Yay!
 Go forth and be lean…

 ![Books](lean_illustrations/books.PNG)
-###Books are bought,  “Lean UX, Sprint, The Lean Enterprise”
+###Books are bought - Lean UX, Sprint, The Lean Enterprise
 Maybe they're even read, possibly superficially understood

 We’re ready, we’ve got mapped our assumptions, captured our hypothesis,  we’ve co-designed our MVP.

 ### You are 100% encouraged and ‘empowered’ to be both Lean and Agile.